alan-turing-institute/KnowledgeFlows/report/report.md

 SR weight between transition pairs observed in both samples for the same period of time is in the order of 0.98.

-The connection algorithm provides around 350 more pairs of industries than the **flow** algorithm (undirected transitions), this is caused by the intrinsic property of the **connection** algorithm that considers all possible transitions in the period of 2 years, then increasing the probability of pairs of industries with more than 10 events.
+The connection algorithm provides around 350 more pairs of industries than the **flow** algorithm (undirected transitions), this is caused by the property of the **connection** algorithm of considering all possible transitions in the period of 2 years, then increasing the probability of pairs of industries with more than 10 counts.

-Figure \ref{Missing} shows the distribution of weights for the transitions found on the **connection** matrix and non existing on the **flows** matrix, for the period form 2009 to 2018.
+Figure \ref{Missing} shows the distribution of weights for the transitions found on the **connection** matrix but non existing on the **flows** matrix, for the period form 2009 to 2018.
 In this sample 95% of the missing entries have less than 15 counts.

 Table 9 shows the top transitions in the **connection** matrix and missing in the **flow** matrix (ordered by **SR** weight).